bacemhlabba/IoT-platform/README.md

  ```bash
     ./run.sh
 ```

+### 4. Using Docker Compose

+1. Make sure Docker and Docker Compose are installed on your machine.

+2. Build and start the containers:
+    ```bash
+    docker-compose up --build
+    ```

+3. Open a web browser and go to `http://127.0.0.1:5000/` to access the index page.

 ## Running the App

 1. Make sure the virtual environment is activated and the required dependencies are installed.